Elfonnzo/Linux-Packet-Cap/Alert ticket.md

 ## **Task 1: Identify Network Interfaces**

-1. First the `sudo ifconfig` command is used to list available network interfaces.
+1. First, the `sudo ifconfig` command is used to list all available network interfaces.
-   - This displays `eth0` as the primary Ethernet interface and `lo` as the loopback interface for internal communications.
+   - This displays `eth0` as the primary Ethernet interface and `lo` as the loopback interface which is used for internal communications.

 ![Alt Text](PKT%201.png)